 - Professional Biologist (P.Biol) with the Alberta Society of Professional Biologists (ASPB); or equivalent

-- Demonstrated problem solving skills, especially in remote field situations.
+- Portrays problem solving skills, especially in remote field situations

-- Minimum five (5) years of experience in the wildlife field required.
+- Minimum three (3) to five (5) years of experience in the wildlife field required

 - Experience in regulatory approvals under EAP requirements for upstream oil and gas facilities and linear disturbances (e.g. pipelines and transmission lines) considered an asset